 A master’s degree is typically the minimum requirement to become a licensed counselor; in a master’s program students combine classroom and practical training to learn the advanced knowledge and skills necessary for treating patients, as well as the ethical and legal standards that govern the field.
-The following guide provides a comprehensive overview of on-campus and online master’s degrees in counseling, including curricula, areas of specialization, graduation requirements, and further resources.
+The following guide provides a comprehensive overview of on-campus and online master’s degrees in counseling, including curricula, areas of specialization, graduation requirements,

 Who Earns an Online Master’s Degree in Counseling?